mmistakes/made-mistakes-jekyll/_posts/articles/2011-04-25-record-art-review-agna-moraines-autobiography-7-inch.md

 The record is pressed on black with white labels.
 Side A lists the 4 song titles, while Side B has a crude line art drawing of a man worshiping the moon near a dead tree and pond.

 Images, sounds, and lyrics are all over the place on this record.
 But that's ok.
-Maybe they're meant to be from a dream…
+Maybe they're meant to be from a dream...

 ## Additional Packaging Photographs